-The following amendments have been issued and are effective for financial years beginning on or after January 1, 2023.
-Amendments that are not applicable to the Company have been excluded.
-The Company does not anticipate that the adoption of any of these amendments will have a material impact on its financial statements.
+The following amendment has been issued and is effective for financial years beginning on or after January 1, 2024.
+Other amendments that are not expected to have a material impact to the Company have been excluded.
+The Company does not anticipate that the adoption of this amendment will have a material impact on its financial statements.

-IAS 1, Presentation of Financial Statements (effective January 1, 2023)
+IAS 1 - Amendment, Non-current liabilities with covenants (effective January 1, 2024)